netarchivesuite/solrwayback/README.md

 in the `status`-folder (this can be changed using the `STATUS_ROOT` variable).
 To re-index a WARC file, delete the corresponding log file.

 The script `warc-indexer.sh` is not available for Windows.
-For that platform only a more primitive script is provided that also works for Linux/MacOs.
+For windows platform only a more primitive script is provided that also works for Linux/MacOs.
 1. Copy ARC/WARC files into folder: `indexing/warcs1`
 2. Start indexing:  call `indexing/batch_warcs1_folder.sh` (or batch_warcs1_folder.bat for windows)